handsomefencer/unstoppable/README.md

 $ docker-compose up --build
 ```

-It will take a few minutes for Docker to download your images, copy your files, and build your application.
-Afterward you should see the Rails welcome screen at [http://localhost:3000/](http://localhost:3000/).
+As with greenfielding above, wait a few minutes, and when it's finished, open [http://localhost:3000/](http://localhost:3000/).

 ## Guard